stuart6854/install-vulkan-sdk-action/README.md

 A Github Action to install the Vulkan SDK and it's runtime.

 - This action can be used to install the Vulkan SDK in your Github Action workflows.
-- The SDK version number is automatically fetched via the Web API, if not set to a fixed version number manually.
+- The SDK version number is automatically fetched via the Web API, if not set to a fixed version number manually (latest).
 - The installation of optional SDK components is supported.
-- Reducing the size of the installed SDK to have a smaller cache package size (only on Windows).
+- The size of the installed SDK is reduced to achieve a smaller cache package size (only on Windows).
 - The installation on MacOS is on our [todo list](https://github.com/jakoch/install-vulkan-sdk-action/issues/293).

 ---